Tidal Transit project will create the world’s first retrofit eCTV

 As existing shoreside charging capabilities are limited, the project will include installing both an onshore charging station from Artemis Technologies, and an offshore wind turbine based-charger from MJR Power & Automation to allow for direct eCTV charging on location, greatly increasing the time and range that electric vessels can stay in operation without returning to port.

 The e-Ginny project is being undertaken in partnership with boatbuilder Goodchild Marine Services.
 Key equipment suppliers also include Volvo Penta, Danfoss and battery system supplier Corvus Energy.
-On completion, the eCTV will be begin service on a U.K/ windfarm for a period of three years.
+On completion, the eCTV will be begin service on a U.K. windfarm for a period of three years.

 Leo Hambro, commercial director at Tidal Transit, commented: “This project is a significant step forward in propelling the offshore transport industry into a new zero-carbon era.
-As a Norfolk-based company, we’re delighted to be working locally with our project partner Goodchild Marine and, alongside our other incredible design and engineering partners operating nationwide, continuing to lead the way in sustainable and decarbonised offshore transport.”
+As a Norfolk-based company, we’re delighted to be working locally with our project partner Goodchild Marine and, alongside our other incredible design and engineering partners operating nationwide, continuing to lead the way in sustainable and decarbonized offshore transport.”

 VOLVO PENTA IPS

-The old propulsion system will be replaced with a quad Volvo Penta IPS 30 installation paired with fully electric motors and over 2 MW of on-board battery capacity
+The old propulsion system will be replaced with a quad Volvo Penta IPS 30 installation paired with fully electric motors and over 2 MW of on-board battery capacity.

 “We are delighted to be involved with such a landmark project, which will feature our first ever Volvo Penta IPS powered 100% by batteries and with no on-board diesel generators,” said Mehmet Belibagli, sales manager, marine commercial at Volvo Penta UK.
 “It’s an ultra-efficient set-up that will deliver longer-range and emissions-free transfers.
-There’s also closer control and maneuverability so journeys are safer, faster and more reliable”.
+There’s also closer control and maneuverability so journeys are safer, faster and more reliable.”

 Ad well as being emissions, free the e-Ginny will also benefit from all the other benefits that IPS delivers.
 These include seamless movement and control, courtesy of the forward-facing, individually-steerable drives with twin counter-rotating propellers.